MarcoLodini/windows365/Windows365/enterprise/provisioning.md

 ## Provisioning policy assignments

 Policy assignment involves using groups to assign provisioning policies to your users.
-Each user can assigned to only one provisioning policy.
-The first policy that they're assigned to is used to provision any Cloud PCs they're licensed to use (all subsequent assignments to additional policies are ignored).
+Each user can be assigned to only one provisioning policy.
+The first policy that they're assigned to is used to provision any Cloud PCs they're licensed to use (all subsequent assignments to other policies are ignored).

 There are two ways to assign provisioning policies: